giordano/Cuba.jl/README.md

 (integral, error, probability, neval, fail, nregions)
 ```

-The first three terms of the tuple are arrays with length `ncomp`, the last
+The first three elements of the tuple are arrays with length `ncomp`, the last
 three ones are scalars.
 In particular, if you assign the output of integration
 functions to the variable named `result`, you can access the value of the `i`-th
 component of the integral with `result[1][i]` and the associated error with